wtoivo/RM2-ODL-quali-book/docs/04-Data_analysis.md

 1. Remember to introduce your theme to the reader – what is it about?
 Don’t start a theme with a quote.
 If you have sub- themes, still introduce the overall theme briefly before you discuss your first sub-theme
 2. Explain to the reader why you’ve chosen to include each quote.
 Why is it important enough to be included?
 What does it tell us about your data?
 3. Focus on depth rather than breadth – it is important that we get a real sense of your theme.
-You only have 3000 words in total, and so will have to choose what you discuss
+In the RM2 report you only have 3000 words in total, and so will have to choose what you discuss
-4. Show the reader who each quote comes from  - we should be able to match this up with the demographics table in the Methods section (which then gives us some context).
-You can do this by using pseudonyms and linking this to the table by using the same names there too
+4. Show the reader who each quote comes from  - we should be able to match this up with the demographics table/list of interviews in the Methods section (which then gives us some context).
+You can do this by using pseudonyms and linking this to the table by using the same names there too.
 5. Think about where the opportunities are in your data to go beyond description.
 Is there anything you can infer?
 If so, remember to be clear with the reader that this is your interpretation.
 Your reader should be able why you have interpreted the data this way from the quotes you've chosen.

 ### Activities